 Whether you’re thinking of buying property in Rome, Milan, Naples or anywhere in between, you’re likely to be greeted with a plethora of housing styles, ages and levels of upkeep.

-In Italy, over 70% of people own their homes, a statistic maintained by a culture of passing property down to family members.¹ Plus, high rent prices in some areas can make buying more attractive, as the investment is quickly paid off and you can potentially use property to earn an income.
+In Italy, nearly 70% of people own the homes in which they live, a statistic that's maintained by a culture of passing property down and giving it away to family.
+Perhaps even more saliently, astronomical rent prices make buying more attractive, as the investment is quickly paid off and the potential to use it as an income property is high.

 So, what do you need to know before you get started?
-This guide will walk you through the most important tips and steps for buying property in Italy as a foreigner.
+This guide will walk you through the most important tips and steps for buying property in Italy.

 If you do decide to skip the realtor or if you want to start by doing some window shopping, these websites are all good places to check out property in Italy: